The Best Telescope For Beginners

 Advancing to Astrophotography

-As I stated earlier, even if you’re plans include deep-sky astrophotography down the road, I’d still recommend a Dobsonian telescope for beginners.
-This is the road I personally took, and the visual observations I made helped me not only learn the night sky but appreciate it.
+As I stated earlier, even if your plans include deep-sky astrophotography down the road, I’d still recommend a Dobsonian telescope for beginners.
+I personally took this route, and the visual observations I made helped me not only learn the night sky but also appreciate it.

-It is possible to take pictures using a Dobsonian Telescope, using the eyepiece projection method.
+It is possible to take pictures using a Dobsonian Telescope using the eyepiece projection method.
 Large, bright objects like the moon and Jupiter offer the best chance at an impressive shot.
-You simply hold your point-and-shoot digital camera or smartphone up to the eyepiece manually.
+You hold your point-and-shoot digital camera or smartphone up to the eyepiece manually.

-Even a total lunar eclipse can be captured through the eyepiece of a Dobsonian telescope if the camera settings are correct.
+If the camera settings are correct, even a total lunar eclipse can be captured through the eyepiece of a Dobsonian telescope.
 Anything dimmer than this requires a tracking mount that can compensate for the rotation of the Earth.